wang414/BB/README.md

 Please wait a while for all the videos to load.

-If you are unable to play the video, please try the alternative link below:[Alternative Link](https://anonymous.4open.science/r/BumbleBee-video/README.md).
+If you are unable to play the video, please try the alternative link: [Alternative Link](https://anonymous.4open.science/r/BumbleBee-video/README.md) and refresh the page.
 Or, you can download the repo and watch it locally.

 ## Long Sequences